 Body awareness is also a vital component of rehabilitation.
 Becoming more aware of a specific part of the body allows more coordination and control of that area.
 In a sense, it wakes that area up and enables it to be fully functional again.

 We approach acupuncture with a comprehensive understanding of the variety of ways it can work.
-Our chiropractors offer dry needling for trigger points causing myofascial pain.
+Our chiropractors in St. Louis offer dry needling for trigger points causing myofascial pain.
 However, we also perform acupuncture to enhance healing and facilitate relaxation.
-In addition to acupuncture and dry needling, we combine alternative therapies such as myofascial release, chiropractic adjustments, stretching, and rehabilitation.
+In addition to acupuncture and dry needling, we combine alternative therapies such as myofascial release, chiropractic adjustments, stretching, and physical therapy.
 Having a variety of treatment options is the best way to ensure the best results.

 Whether you're a new patient looking for answers and solutions to a complicated condition, or just need a chiropractic adjustment, our office can help.
 Our chiropractors can help no matter if you are recovering from an injury or are experiencing chronic back pain or neck pain, so call O'Guin Wellness today!